balopat/contribwall/README.md

 1. kubectl
 1. [get an API token from github](https://github.com/settings/tokens)

-Steps for running with minikube with docker:
+Steps for running with minikube with docker as a container runtime:

 1. `minikube start && minikube tunnel`
 1. `git clone github.com/balopat/contribwall`